nicotine-plus/nicotine-plus/doc/DOWNLOADS.md

 ## macOS

-### Official Release (Catalina/10.15 and newer)
+### Official Release

-A stable macOS installer for Nicotine+ is available on macOS Catalina 10.15 and newer.
+A stable installer is available on macOS Catalina 10.15 and later.

 *NOTE: You have to follow [these instructions](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac) the first time you open Nicotine+ on macOS.*